 Interest rates and gold are intertwined in a way that’s more complex than the commonly held “interest rates go up, gold goes down” idea.
 Interest rates were increased by the federal reserve by five percent between 2003 and 2008 – gold also climbed.
 The correlation between gold and interest rates between 1970 and 2015 has been shown to be at 28% – not historically considered a strong enough correlation on which to base secure financial decisions.
-On the other hand, so far since 2015 every time US interest rates have risen, gold has also risen within 3 or 4 weeks.

 That said, double digit increases in gold price have in fact been seen consistently after rate hikes, despite assumptions about gold’s relationship to interest rates.
 The relationship is tricky, but even if interest is set to rise, the current situation is still a positive one for gold investment.

 WHEN TO INVEST IN GOLD – GLOBAL POLITICS

 The price of gold is influenced by a variety of political, economic and social factors, and knowing what world events are likely to affect major players in the investment market will provide a good understanding of when to invest.

 The massive rise in the gold price following the Nixon Shock is a good example of this, as is the consistently high UK gold prices following the political turmoil of Brexit and the surge at the height of the pandemic.

 Answering the question “when to invest in gold” politically is easier than economically, as the trends are clear: political uncertainty favours gold, but the interruption to the global economy when the Covid lockdowns began was also a clear case of buyers favouring gold.